carlware/micro-service/README.md

 ## How to read this

 ### CLI
-In the "cli" folder are the commands that can be used with this service.
+In the "cli" folder are the commands that can be used.
+And the endpoints are connected to the bussines rules (use cases), at this moment this is done using GraphQL, but I going to use REST API also.

-### internal
+### Internal
-The main code resides in this folder.
+The main code resides here.
+Our models, bussines rules, interfaces for connections with databases or another services.

 ### QA
 The QA tests will be inside this folder.

-### tools
+### Tools
 This is where are the tools needed for compile and test our code.

+### Ahother files
+There another files like `Dockerfile` `docker-compose` `magefile` `Makefile` that are used for make simple the building, testing the service.

 ## How to run
 ```